-Since COVID-19 has forced us to work, learn and socialise in new ways, people are becoming more and more familiar with the world of virtual events and the opportunities of reaching a much wider, global audience.
+Since COVID-19 has forced us to work, learn and socialise in new ways, we are becoming more and more familiar with the world of virtual events and the opportunities of reaching a much wider, global audience.

 Now, if you are presenting on such a large stage, you want to ensure you look and sound your best, technically speaking of course!

 Check out some of our top tips below that might help you deliver a seamless virtual presentation….

 Request a test

 It’s a good idea to request a test from the event organisers so that you are familiar with the platform that will be used as well as the strength and speed of your internet connection.
 This is particularly important if you will be presenting live.
 It also provides you with an opportunity to understand the support mechanisms in place, should you run into any issues during your live presentation.

 What’s going on behind you?